Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 # Documentation
 DCSServerBot lets you interact between Discord and DCS.
-The bot has to be installed on the same machine that runs DCS or at least in the same network.
-AUTOSTART_DCS will only work, if the bot runs on the very same machine, though.
+The bot has to be installed on the same machine that runs DCS or at least in the same network (_AUTOSTART_DCS will only work, if the bot runs on the very same machine, though_).
 The following two main features are supported:

 ## DCS Server Remote Control
-Control registered DCS servers via Discord commands.
+Control registered DCS servers and their missions via Discord commands.
 The following commands are supported:
 |Command|Parameter|Channel|Role|Description|
 | ------------ | ------------ | ------------ | ------------ | ------------ |